 Another way broadband helps is that it can provide you with a new revenue stream.
 Landlord Broadband provides a partnership program for letting agents.
 The way it works is by providing a commission to letting agents for every property they refer that adopts a Landlord Broadband connection.

 So if you are worried about the impact that the letting agent fees ban may have on your income, including broadband and Wi-Fi may help towards beating it.
-To find out more click here or ask for a free portfolio assessment.
+To find out more click here or ask for a free assessment.